odriverobotics/ODrive/docs/troubleshooting.md

 * `ERROR_MODULATION_MAGNITUDE = 0x0080`

 The bus voltage was insufficent to push the requested current through the motor.
-Reduce `motor.config.calibration_current` and/or `motor.config.current_lim`, for errors at calibration-time and closed loop control respectively.
+If you are getting this during motor calibration, make sure that `motor.config.resistance_calib_max_voltage` is no more than half your bus voltage.

-For gimbal motors, it is recommended to set the calibration_current and current_lim to half your bus voltage, or less.
+For gimbal motors, it is recommended to set the `motor.config.calibration_current` and `motor.config.current_lim` to half your bus voltage, or less.

 ## Common Encoder Errors